orbi-tal/userchrome-loader/README.md

 This also allows Mod creaters to make their customizations more modular, allowing end users to pick and choose which features they want to add.

 ## Mod Creators / CSS Wizards:
-Now when you upload some CSS with the intention of sharing, you can orginize your project folder structure by feauture.
+Now when you upload some CSS with the intention of sharing, you can orginize your project folder structure by feauture with Modules.
 See [Natsumi Browser](https://github.com/greeeen-dev/natsumi-browser/tree/main) for the ideal project structure.

 ```
 mod
 |- mod.css